The information below gives details of the schools PE and Sport Premium Grant and how the funding is allocated.

 At St Mary’s the funding is being used to deliver the following projects and initiatives.

-The identification and appointment of a qualified sports coach and a sports consultant has improved the PE in the school.
+The appointment of a qualified sports coach company, Future Stars has improved the PE in the school.
 This has enriched the curriculum and enabled all our children to experience and take part in opportunities promoting participation in physical education and competitive sport.
 The coaches work alongside the teachers delivering quality PE through differentiation, assessment and focused skill development.

-Development of our sign-post initiative that supports children in finding access to local clubs and elite sport providers such as the Avon County Tennis Club.
+Development of our sign-post initiative that supports children in finding access to local clubs and elite sport providers such as Rockhampton cricket club, Thornbury rugby club, Bristol Sport badminton and Bristol Flyers basketball.

 We have links with local clubs and societies and ensure the continued promotion of activities and sports such as tag rugby, athletics, tennis, kwik cricket, swimming, football, netball.